Updated on: July 20, 2021

-They don’t have exquisite styling lines, flashy chrome, or glowing LED lights.
-They’re a simple shape, a basic color, and common to all cars.
-But in the end, tires connect everything else in your vehicle to the road (or mud, dirt, or snow, for that matter), and they are crucial to your driving experience—and your safety.
+They don't have exquisite styling lines, flashy chrome, or glowing LED lights.
+They're a simple shape, a basic color, and common to all cars.
+But in the end, tires are an automotive essential: they connect everything else in your vehicle to the road (or mud, dirt, or snow, for that matter).
+The right tires are crucial to your driving experience—and your safety.

 With that in mind, here's a look at the different types of tires, how they are sized, and how you should take care of them.

 You can figure out what size tire your car needs by either checking your owner's manual or looking at the sticker found on the driver's door.
 Sometimes the sticker is on the door opening, and every once in a while it's in the glove box.
 You can also look at the tires currently on your vehicle to find the size.